neo-project/docs/en-us/node/testnet.md

 All the blockchain of the test network are independent of the main network.
 If you develop a simple smart contract or try to register assets, the use of testnet should suffice.
 After the testing is complete, the development can be moved to the NEO mainnet online operation.

-If you are a developer, you can ask for GAS on the TestNet here: https://www.neo.org/Testnet/Create
+If you are a developer, you can ask for GAS on the TestNet here: https://www.neo.org/Testnet/Create For detailed instructions see [Request and Access Test NEO](access-test-neo.md).

 ## TestNet characteristics